 Welcome to summer daycamps at Nearby Nature!
 We’re so glad you decided to join us.
 We can’t wait to share some amazing nature adventures with you and your family!

 WHAT: Adventure, play, nature, science, art, & gardening!
-Different camp each week!
+New camp topic each week!

 WHERE: Outdoors in Alton Baker Park and at our Learnscape Garden and Outdoor Classroom (plus one camp at the Cascades Raptor Center and three at Mount Pisgah Arboretum).

-WHO: Kids ages 3-13 in five age groups, max 12 kids per camp, taught by experienced nature educators.
+WHO: Kids ages 3-13, camps in five age groups, max 12 kids per camp, taught by experienced nature educators.

-HOW MUCH: $120-$295/week — cost varies depending on member/non-member status, half/full day length, and whether or not there are additional fees for special activities.
-Scholarships are available!
+HOW MUCH: Base cost $120-$280/week — actual cost varies depending on member status, half/full day, and additional special activity/location fees.
+Scholarships available!
 Apply when you register online.
-For returning families, special activity fees are now included in the base camp price rather showing up in registration as add-on fees.
+For returning families, special activity fees are now part of the online camp price rather being add-on fees with registration.

 REGISTRATION and PAYMENT: Enrollment is online.
 When you enroll, you will create an account and your registration information will be saved for future programs.
 Be sure to read our cancellation policy on this page below.
 Returning families — please review and update your online information yearly.

 Camp topics change every week.
 From bugs to bikes, rivers to rocks, wheels to wings — we’ve got something for everyone!
-See details here.
+See Camps by Week.

 Our Site in Alton Baker Park